yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 The commands below require a `.conf` file for certificate generation, which can be found in the `/docker-compose/certs` folder.
 The certificates are for testing purposes only, so you can adjust the configurations, validity period, and passwords according to your needs.

+Alternatively, run the `/docker-compose/certs/generate-certs.sh` script to generate the certificates.

 ### 1. Root Certificate

 The root certificate forms the base of the certificate chain in LGDXRobot Cloud.